 On September 29, 1936, the Esplanade Realty Corporation acquired the vacant lots from Charles Rowell, and on November 30, 1937, 278 Beacon Street, Inc. (Arthur Schatman, president), presumably an affiliate of Esplanade Realty, filed for (and subsequently received) permission to construct the new building.

 As originally proposed, 280 Beacon was designed for 48 apartments.
 The plan was subsequently revised and the number of units reduced to 33.
-Plans for the building – including elevations, floor plans, framing plans, a foundation plan, and column schedule – are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (shown as 278 Beacon, reference BIN B-13).
+Plans for the building – including elevations, floor plans, framing plans, a foundation plan, and column schedule – are included in the City of Boston Blueprints Collection in the Boston City Archives (shown as 278 Beacon, reference BIN B-13).